burra/counter/README.md

 lcov -t "counter_tb_coverage" -o covarage.info -c -d ./

 Here covarage.info is my output file.

--t sets a test name
+-t sets a test name\n
--o to specify the output file
+-o to specify the output file\n
--c to capture the coverage data
+-c to capture the coverage data\n
--d to specify the directory where the data files needs to be searched
+-d to specify the directory where the data files needs to be searched\n

 genhtml -o res counter_tb_coverage.info